 You have asked for a forum where customers can discuss issues about the products and system.

 Which things you want in forum?
 Can customer add video, file or audio?
 Or it will be a simple forum?

+Simple forum, PHPBB might be a good solution.

 What is technical in this forum that you have named it technical?

+Technical details are discussed by the customers.
+All of the customers can discuss these things together.

 Manuals/Datasheets

 Here you want to upload the manuals/datasheets of your products.

+Correct.

 Other optional additional features

 You have not mentioned the inventory system.
 Inventory system can be placed there which is linked with orders.
 Orders are only made for those items which are available in inventory and inventory is automatically reduced on acceptance of order.
+Inventory is dealt with by our accounting system.
+This should not be dealt with on the portal.

 If you offer credit/ installment options you can deal that also using software.
 Explain the process you adopt manually.
 I will try to find some solution for that on software.
+Each customer has a different credit term of say between 30-45 days.
+If they have not paid within that time then the portal should alert them and stop them from ordering any more items.
+This should also apply for a credit limit for each customer which might be £5000 for example.

-You can add website of your company.
+You can add website of your company. www.argusdistribution.co.uk